 Man, I’ll tell ya what, it was actually being on tour and not realizing how well that record was doing.
 So, we’re traveling in a Winnebago; the record’s out, and we rented a Winnebago, and our sound man, John Burns, was driving it.
 And it wasn’t a long one, either; it was a shorty.
 We went all the way across the country; they broke the regions, and they just kind of put us through all these places.
 It was great – we were lovin’ that – but we stayed at motels that had Cathode tube T.V.s with rabbit ears.
 Old, cheap hotels.
 What that means is that we didn’t have MTV on those things.
 If you entered a hotel with cable, it was called a Ritz Carlton or a Hilton; it wasn’t called a Motel 6 back then.
 So, we had no idea.
 I called back to the family just to let them know how we were doing and stuff like that, drop whatever it was, fifteen cents in the phone, and all of a sudden, they were like, “My God, you’re on TV all the time!”
 I had no concept of that; I mean, I knew we did the video, but who knew what a video was back then, you know?
 So, that’s my biggest memory of the thing.
 And all of a sudden, as we started getting across the country, the clubs started filling up really good.
 It started really falling into line.
 By the time we got to The Roxy on the other side, we were something.
 All of a sudden, we were something.
 It seemed meteorically fast and slow all at the same time.
 Because we just didn’t see it coming.

-– Andrew DiCecco (@ADiCeccoNFL) is the Senior Editor for vwmusicrocks.com and may be reached at email@example.com
+– Andrew DiCecco (@ADiCeccoNFL) is a contributor for vwmusicrocks.com and may be reached at email@example.com